aucad/aml-networks/readme.md

 make all
 ```

-The default experiment uses full cross-validation holdout set, and repeats experiments for 3x different max iterations.
+Experiment uses full cross-validation holdout set and repeats experiments for different max iterations.
-Max iterations can be customized by parameters: `ITERS="n₀ … nₖ"`, for
+Max iterations can be customized by specifying: `ITERS="n₀ … nₖ"`.
+For
-example `make all ITERS="5 10 50 0"`.
-Value `0` is attack default max iterations, which varies by attack.
+example: `make all ITERS="5 20 0"`.
+Value `0` is attack default max iterations (varies by attack).

 ```
 make sample